Last Updated on: 27th October 2025, 07:44 pm

 Cost/Fares

-As of June 2016, there are no separate cards for children and the elderly, everyone uses the same card type and pay the same fare, however the fares are quite reasonable.
+The Shanghai transport system does not have separate cards for children and the elderly, everyone uses the same card type and pay the same fare, however the fares are quite reasonable.

-The reloadable card can be bought at many stations at a customer service desk.
-It costs a deposit of ¥20, and this is refundable along with any amount unused after you return the card (if you choose to do so) before you leave; you can return the card at many stations.
-You can recharge any amount of money on the card in multiples of ¥10, the fares are charged based on distance travelled, so the further you travel, the more the fare is, but the cap is ¥9 for one trip, and each trip starts around ¥3.
-If the trip costs a few more yuan than what is left on your card, it will still let you through but that amount is deducted when you recharge next.
+The fares are charged based on distance travelled, so the further you travel, the more the fare is, but the cap is ¥9 for one trip, and each trip starts around ¥3.
+If the trip costs a few more yuan than the balance on your card, it will still let you through, but the extra amount is deducted when you recharge next.
 If the trip costs a lot more than what you have left, you will not be allowed through the barrier.

 A transfer within 30 minutes is free.
 In some stations, the transfer station is outside the first station, so you must leave (tap out) and tap back in, but if you do so within 30 minutes, it is considered a transfer.
 This was such the case when I caught the metro back from Tian Zi Fang at Dapuqiao station back to my place of stay at Shanghai Zoo station.